syntaxerror-9/ProgrammingProject2425/README.md

 * Daniel Lauri:
     * The main challenge was to create the right abstractions for the game mechanics, i also had most of the implementation of the NormalizedBoard, which was a bit tricky to get right.

+* Lorenzo Banino:
+    * The main challenge was to implement the logic for detecting and creating formations on the game board like walls, because for example: vertical attack formations were not being recognized when they were created after a wall due to the fact that detection relied on sequential comparisons.
+Finding a solution was hard, I had to swap to a sliding window approach to make it work.

+    * Another issue I had was solving conflicts, being new to git and team-working on the same project presented me with some difficulties in understanding how to merge our branches at best, without damaging the code.